schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Piped Housing

-A truck loader bathes a immunity at a bungling atelier.
+A truck loader bathes an immunity at a bungling atelier.

 ## Humility